 Q. What type of events do you speak for?

-A. Women’s Conferences, Events and Retreats, National Association Meetings, Annual Conferences, Sales Meetings, Wellness Events.
+A. Annual and Regional Conferences and Events Leadership/Executive Retreats, National Association Meetings, Annual Sales Meetings, Women’s and Diversity Events.

 Q. Do you work with clients internationally?

 A. Yes, I coach clients nationally and internationally by phone or webinar.
 Because of my speaking and travel schedule I do limit the number of business clients I accept into my program.

 Q. How did you get started as a speaker?

 A. When I wrote It Started with Pop-Tarts I knew I had to share what I learned through my alternative healing journey.
 And after 28 years in information technology consulting and professional sales, I was bored and ready for something new.
 My goal was to share my story to help teens and college students recover from eating disorders more quickly than I did (over 30 years).
 I grew up performing musically and was a software trainer so I was always comfortable on stage.
 After five years dedicated to teens, college students and eating disorders, I realized that wasn’t why I was put on this earth.
 I shifted my focus and incorporated my business skills as a consultant and salesperson.
 Now my focus is serving leaders and salespeople.